dsi-clinic/the-clinic/student-onboarding.md

 - Will there be "office hours" or some sort of structured troubleshooting time?
     - Who is leading this?
 - What is the absence policy?
+- Are there any special things that we need to know for non-UChicago students?